State Law Privacy Notice

 For more information about the categories of personal data Melissa collects, the purpose for collecting that data, the categories of personal data we share with third parties, and the categories of third parties with whom we share the data, please see our Melissa Privacy Policy.

-6. If you are a resident of one of the states identified on this page and would like to submit a consumer request to Melissa, go to our Consumer Privacy Request Form and select the Consumer Request option(s) you would like to exercise.
-You can also call us at 1-800-635-4772 (MELISSA) ext.
+If you are a resident of one of the states identified on this page and would like to submit a consumer request to Melissa, go to our Consumer Privacy Request Form and select the Consumer Request option(s) you would like to exercise.
+You can also email us at ConsumerRequest@melissa.com or call us at 1-800-635-4772 (MELISSA) ext.
 4.

 In order to prevent improper or potentially fraudulent requests, you are required to submit an “authenticated consumer request.”
 This means that we must verify your identity by requesting personal information for validation, such as an image of your driver’s license.
 If we are unable to authenticate your request, we are not required to comply with the request and we may request that you provide additional information.

-However, any individual, regardless of state of residence, may request to have their personal information removed from our Melissa Lookups and may opt out of the sale or sharing of their personal information.
+However, any individual, regardless of state of residence, may request to have their personal information deleted from our Melissa Lookups and other database products, and to opt out of the sale or sharing of their personal information.
 If you would simply like to request deletion of your information, select “Right to Delete” and/or “Right to Opt-Out of Sale” in the Consumer Privacy Request Form.

-If we decline to take action regarding your request, you may appeal such decision within 60 days of the original request date by emailing us.
+If we decline to take action regarding your request, you may appeal such decision within a reasonable period of time by emailing ConsumerRequest@melissa.com.